101 Unhealthiest Habits on the Planet

 Using cotton swabs to clean out ear wax is counterproductive: The ear produces wax to protect against infection, trap dirt, and to keep ears dry.
 Swabs push the wax in further, which can injure the skin, causing infection or even a perforated eardrum.

-The Remedy Rx: Clean the outside of your ears with a damp cloth.
+The Rx: Clean the outside of your ears with a damp cloth.
 Never push anything into your ear canal.
 If you have an uncomfortable earwax blockage, use an irrigator to gently soften the wax, or see your doctor for advice.

 Long plane trips can result in aching legs, particularly if you have circulation problems.
 Wearing compression stockings can increase circulation, prevent swelling, limit the development of varicose veins and soothe the symptoms from vein disease.

-The Remedy Rx: Try 20-30 mmHg strength stockings.
+The Rx: Try 20-30 mmHg strength stockings.
 Make sure they fit well: A pair that's too loose won't provide enough support, and one that's too tight can restrict healthy blood flow.

 You're Going To the Office When You're Sick